zmiguel2011/PFL-TP1/README.md

 A board where the Player is winning has positive value, a board where the Enemy Player is winning has negative value.

 Using the predicates `value_green_pawn/3` and `value_blue_pawn/3` we can retrieve the associated `Value` for a `Pawn` in a determined `Gamestate`, this value refers to the orthogonal distance to the objective square, it uses `orthogonal_distance/5`.
 After this the `value_green/2` and `value_blue/2` predicates use `aggregate/3` to retrieve the minimum valued element from a list `MinValue` that associates each `Pawn` to their value using the first 2 predicates described above.
-The minimum valued element, in other words, the element closer to completing the objective determines the Player with most value on the board.
+The minimum valued element, in other words the element closer to completing the objective, determines the Player with most value on the board.

 Example predicates for the `green` Player: